The Division of Surface Water administers three main permit programs for the protection of Ohio's water resources:

 - General — A general NPDES permit covers facilities with similar operations and wastewater.
 A general permit is a potential alternative to an individual permit for facilities meeting certain eligibility criteria.

 - Pretreatment — The pretreatment program regulates industrial facilities discharging wastewater to publicly owned treatment works.

-- Biosolids - Biosolids are the nutrient-rich organic materials resulting from the treatment of sewage.
+- Biosolids — Biosolids are the nutrients-rich organic materials resulting from the treatment of sewage.
 Proper disposal of biosolids may require a permit.

 - Concentrated Animal Feeding Operation — Livestock operations meeting certain criteria may require an NPDES permit.

-The 401 Certification and Isolated Wetland Program evaluates projects that physically impact a stream, lake or wetland.
+The 401 WQC & Isolated Wetland Program evaluates projects that physically impact a stream, lake and/or wetland.
 Examples of physical impact include the dredging, filling or relocation of a water resource.